Xnuvers007/Xnuvers007.github.io/logging.md

 ⏰ Diperbarui pada:
-- WIB: Kamis, 16 Oktober 2025 16.30.12 UTC
+- WIB: Kamis, 16 Oktober 2025 17.32.02 UTC
-- WITA: Kamis, 16 Oktober 2025 17.30.12 UTC
+- WITA: Kamis, 16 Oktober 2025 18.32.02 UTC
-- WIT: Kamis, 16 Oktober 2025 18.30.12 UTC
+- WIT: Kamis, 16 Oktober 2025 19.32.02 UTC

 Kutipan Inspiratif:
-"It took me a long time not to judge myself through someone else's eyes"
+"The human spirit needs places where nature has not been rearranged by the hand of man."

-Kategori: motivational
+Kategori: nature